If you are in debt then a Debt Agreement may be a solution for you. Fox Symes is the largest provider of Debt Agreements in Australia.

 What is AFSA?

-Does AFSA have to accept my proposal?
+Does AFSA have to accept my Debt Agreement Proposal?

 How long does it take?